 After dinner and evening chores, she will be given a packet of linens, a pillow and blankets.
 There is time to make up her makeshift “bed” on the floor and settle in for the night.
 The security guard is there for her all night.

 A Social Worker meets with every woman in the overflow shelter and works diligently to find her a bed- either at First Light or at another shelter.

-There are 25 spaces in the overflow shelter, and many nights there are almost 25 women and children sleeping on mats on the floor at First Light.
+There are 15-20 spaces for overflow shelter, and many nights there may be 25 women and children sleeping on mats on the floor at First Light.
 The day room/dining room transforms into the overflow shelter every night after dinner.

-What if all 25 spaces are filled and someone else calls for shelter?
+What if all overflow spaces are filled and someone else calls for shelter?

 Every effort is made to not turn away anyone seeking shelter.
 However, because of limited space and a limited number of mats, there are times when people are necessarily turned away due to a physical inability to house any more people.